dev-sec/ansible-collection-hardening/CONTRIBUTING.md

 ### Be explicit

-* Please avoid using nonsensical property and variable names
+* Please avoid using nonsensical property and variable names.
-* Use self-describing attribute names for user configuration
+* Use self-describing attribute names for user configuration.
 * In case of failures, communicate what happened and why a failure occurs to the user.
 Make it easy to track the code or action that produced the error.
 Try to catch and handle errors if possible to provide improved failure messages.